Faunsdale Plantation: Detailed records of enslaved families

 Faunsdale Plantation is one of the few large plantations in Alabama where detailed slave records were kept and preserved as part of the historical record.
-These records indicate that the Harrison family enslaved roughly 99 people in 1846, a few years after they acquired this property.
+These records indicate that the Harrison family owned roughly 99 slaves in 1846, a few years after they acquired this property.
 Harrison is listed in the 1850 Federal Census of Marengo County as having $18,300 in property, based mostly on the value of the enslaved people he held.
 By 1857, the number of people enslaved at the farm had increased to 161.

 A list from 1 January 1864 indicates that Harrison's widow, Louisa, enslaved 186 people, who likely comprised at least 35 families.
 Unusually, her records also included the surnames used by many of the enslaved people: Barron, Brown, Francis, Harison, Iredell, Mutton, Nathan, Newbern, Paine, Parsons, Richmond, Washington, and Wills.
 By the end of 1864, 14 of these enslaved people had died of infectious disease, ranging from typhoid fever to measles.